What is a Primary (and Community) Care Training Hub?

 The eight core functions below form the basis of the Primary Care Training Hub national operational guidance.
 In the North East and North Cumbria, the initial focus has been on general practice.

-The Primary Care Training Hub have developed an offer and delivery plan for 21/22 which is currently under consultation with ICP Locality Groups.
-A link to these plans will be available to view once signed off.
+The Primary Care Training Hub have developed an offer and delivery plan for 21/22 which is available to view on the Reports page linked below.
+The 2022/23 delivery plan will be updated once this is available.